Southeast Zone Fishing

 WILLOW VALLEY RESERVOIR: largemouth bass, crappie, yellow perch, bluegill, Lahontan cutthroat

 Conditions on the reservoir are unknown, but fishing should be picking up due to warmer weather.
 Fishing is best for largemouth bass.
 The reservoir is very turbid and not a good shoreline fishery.
 Bluegill, crappie and yellow perch are rare in the catch.
 The crappie that are caught are typically large.

 WOLF CREEK RESERVOIR: crappie, trout

-WOOD RIVER and all tributaries: redband, brown, brook and bull trout
+WOOD RIVER: redband, brown, brook and bull trout

 YELLOWJACKET LAKE: trout